spacelift-io/user-documentation/docs/integrations/single-sign-on/azure-ad-oidc-setup-guide.md

 ## Azure AD: App Registration Configuration

-Give your application a name - Spacelift sounds like a good one :clap:
+Give your application a name - Spacelift sounds like a good one.

 Configure your supported account types as per your login requirements.
 In this example, we are allowing Accounts in this organizational directory access to Spacelift.